Thinking about renting a motorhome but don’t know anything about it?

 All the Technical Stuff Isn’t That Difficult

-Even though the rental company staff will explain to you how the motorhome works, the amount of information might be overwhelming at the beginning.
+Even though the rental company staff will explain how the motorhome works, the amount of information might be initially overwhelming.

-They are usually very experienced and used to dealing with many types of vehicles.
+They are usually experienced and used to dealing with many types of vehicles.

 Try to arrive at the campsite before dark.
 We arrived late at night so we had to do all the servicing early in the morning before catching the ferry, which was quite stressful.